udaylunawat/Word2vec/README.md

 ##Usage

 The `demo.ipynb` has my commented code.
-The `Thrones2vec.ipynb` has the precompiled code, so you can see what the plots look like.
+The `wordvec2tensor.ipynb` has the precompiled code, so you can see what the plots look like.

-##Credits

-Credits for this code go to [Yuriy Guts](https://github.com/YuriyGuts/).
-I've merely created a wrapper to get people started.